rlaager/docsis/README.md

 Known issues
 ------------

 Quoting the hex strings will result in a crash.
-Do not use something similar to "0xABCD".
+Known workaround is to not quote HEX definitions.

 There are compilation problems on old gcc variants, you should get an error similar to: docsis.c: multiple definition of `main'.
 Known workaround is to upgrade to a newer version of gcc.